Alessio Sakara: Background

 in Brazilian jiu-jitsu, later earning a black belt under former UFC veteran Marcus "Conan" Silveira.
 Sakara turned to mixed martial arts after competing in amateur boxing matches because he did not think he would be able to support himself with the little money that boxers in Italy receive, and also did not prefer the tactical approach of the sport.
 Sakara was also attracted to the rising sport of mixed martial arts after his uncle showed him a VHS tape of UFC 5, which featured a bout between future UFC Hall of Famers Ken Shamrock and Royce Gracie, when Sakara was 19 years old.
-Shortly afterwards in 2000, Sakara relocated to Brazil in order to train with names like Ricardo De La Riva, Antônio Rodrigo Nogueira and Antônio Rogério Nogueira.
+Shortly afterwards in 2000, Sakara relocated to Brazil in order to train with names like Ricardo De La Riva and Antônio Rogério Nogueira.

 Mixed martial arts career

 Early career

 Sakara made his professional mixed martial arts debut in 2002, and compiled a record of 13–3 before being signed by the UFC.